vfarcic/devops24/manuscript/07-jenkins-cdp.md

 }
 ```

+W> ## A note to minishift users
+W>
+W> Due to differences between OpenShift and other Kubernetes flavors, you'll have to explore the file called Jenkinsfile.oc.
+It contains a similar differences as those we commented earlier.

 As you can see, the content of Jenkinsfile is a pipeline similar to the one we previously created in Jenkins.
 Soon we'll discover how to tell Jenkins to use that file instead.
 For now, we'll explore the differences between the pipeline we defined in Jenkins and the one available in Jenkinsfile.

 On the first look, you might say that both pipelines are the same.
 Take a closer look and you'll notice that there are quite a few differences.
 They might be subtle, but they are important nevertheless.